vekatze/neut/book/src/exponentials-in-action.md

 }
 ```

 There is one caveat here, however.
 Since an exponential is a closed function, the values of a variant type must be able to be copied/discarded using a closed function.
-This means that the information of `a` in `list(a)` must be contained in the values.
+This means that the information about `a` in `list(a)` must be contained in the values.

 That is, for example, the internal representation of `Nil` is something like below: